WikiTransformationProject/library/issue-related/ckeditor/inline-images/README.md

 ## What does it do?

 This script creates a modern SharePoint page with a text web part.
-This text web part uses CKEditor v4.
+This text web part uses CKEditor v4 (`contentVersion` is set to `4`).

 The text web part shows 4 inline images, which reference 4 image web parts.
 Those image web parts all point to the same image file.